Sign Up Free

 EIP-1559 was controversial before launch, particularly among miners who stood to lose significant revenue.
 But it proved to be one of Ethereum's most important economic changes, turning ETH from a purely inflationary asset into one that could become net deflationary during periods of high network usage.

 On the consensus side, the Altair upgrade (October 2021) brought validator penalties to their full values and introduced sync committees to the Beacon Chain, preparing it for the Merge.
 Arrow Glacier and Gray Glacier in late 2021 and mid-2022 were, predictably, difficulty bomb delays.
+Some traditions die hard.

 The Merge: Ethereum's Biggest Bet

 On September 15, 2022, Ethereum executed the Merge.
 The proof-of-work execution layer joined with the proof-of-stake Beacon Chain, and mining stopped permanently.
-It was arguably the most complex live infrastructure migration in the history of decentralized systems.
+It was the most complex live infrastructure migration in the history of decentralized systems.

 What the Merge did not do was reduce transaction fees or increase speed.
 That was never the goal.
 The Merge was about sustainability and security, switching to a consensus mechanism that didn't require the energy output of a small country.
 Scaling would come later, through a different set of upgrades.